-What is an ecomap?
-An ecomap helps visualize the social and personal relationships of an individual with everything in the individual's environment or ecosystem.
-With the individual at the center, it's a map of everything that may affect an individual including interactions with family, friends, business associations, religious community, and any other social or educational groups or clubs.
+An ecomap is a diagram that shows the social and personal relationships of an individual with his or her environment.
 It is often used in counseling by social workers or nurses.
 Ecomaps were developed in 1975 by Dr. Ann Hartman who is also credited with creating the genogram.

 An ecomap is sometimes also referred to as an eco-map or ecogram.

 How Ecomaps are Used

 Ecomaps not only document the connections between family members and the outside world, but they also provide a way to visualize the quality of those connections either as positive and nurturing or negative wrought with conflict and stress.
 Connections can also be considered strong or weak.

 An ecomap can be a powerful tool for discovering possible sources of depression and anxiety as well as uncovering hidden support systems in friends, neighbors, clubs, professional agencies, charities, and social or religious organizations.